MSardelich/CJay/README.md

 CJay
 ====

-Class abstraction which allows calling Java (here the "jay") class libraries from C++.
-A wrapper to JNI interface!
+Cjay is a C++ class abstraction to Java Native Interface (JNI).
+It seamlessly integrates Java class libraries (here the "jay") into C++.